 What Else Can Go Wrong?

 Pulleys can also become contaminated.
-If there is a leak that has gotten on the belt, it can leave gummy deposits or even fragments of the old worn belt lodged in the pulley grooves.
+If there is a leak that has gotten onto the belt, it can leave gummy deposits or even fragments of the old, worn belt lodged in the pulley grooves.

 It’s always a good idea to check these and clean as necessary to avoid further problems.
 And, of course, address leaks to prevent a recurrence.

 This is a type of serpentine belt that is becoming more common; mostly as a non-primary belt on several makes of vehicles.
 Unlike the conventional serpentine belt, it has a synthetic rubber compound over an elastic core.